Degrees and Certifications:

 - Check out this infographic about women who have impacted computer science and the gender gap.

 I have been teaching technology courses for 25 years and never tire of the technological advances developed every day.
 My first year teaching computer technology was 1995, using Apple 2e machines with black screens and green ASCII images.
-Students played Oregon Trail, Math Blaster and other titles that came on 5 1/4 inch floppy disks.
-Now, in 2019, I have students creating games and apps in Gaming and AP Computer Science courses.
+Students played Oregon Trail, Math Blaster, and other titles that came on 5 1/4 inch floppy disks.
+Now, in 2020, I have students creating games and apps in Gaming and AP Computer Science courses - and distance learning!

-Several years ago West Port offered College Board's brand new AP Computer Science Principles course.
-I am still the only AP CSP teacher in the county.
+Several years ago West Port offered the College Board's brand new AP Computer Science Principles course.
 Now we offer a second AP Computer Science course: AP Computer Science A. I love West Port for allowing our students to advance as far as possible with computer science - the career of the present AND future.